Do you ever get in a lunch rut?

 Just making a list of simple lunch ideas to refer to is half the battle.
-If you want to make lunch time even more simplified, then definitely try to food prep what you can each week.
+If you want to make lunch time even more simple, then definitely try to food prep what you can each week.

-Ready to organize your meal planning.
+Ready to organize your meal planning?